tabcat/dynamic-content/README.md

-# dynamic-content
-Generalized addressing and storage of dynamic content on IPFS
+# Addressing and data redundancy of dynamic content on IPFS